openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 # Protocol

-After studying a comparison of both proposals, PSK2 authentication method was selected.
-In this method, the pre-shared key identifier (ID_CRED_PSK) is sent in message_3.
+In this method, the Pre-Shared Key identifier (ID_CRED_PSK) is sent in message_3.
 The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.
-This revision maintains the key information about ID_CRED_PSK and CRED_PSK while updating the status to reflect that a single version has been chosen after evaluation.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials